peregrineshahin/ChessProgrammingWiki/content/Magic_Bitboards.md

 ### Byte Lookup

-Since there are only up to 144 different attack sets per square, [Robert Houdart](Robert_Houdart "Robert Houdart") proposed to lookup [bytes](Byte "Byte") by square and hashed occupancy for a minimal perfect hashing with an additional indirection via an offset per square, which is successfully used in his engine [Houdini](Houdini "Houdini") [[18]](#cite_note-18) .
+Since there are only up to 144 different attack sets per square, [Robert Houdart](Robert_Houdart "Robert Houdart") proposed to lookup [bytes](Byte "Byte") by square and hashed occupancy for a minimal perfect hashing with an additional indirection via an offset per square, which is successfully used in his engine [Houdini](Houdini "Houdini") <a id="cite-note-18" href="#cite-ref-18">[18]</a> .
 Following sample code uses the Plain fixed shift method, while it may also applied for the dense Fancy one.